RTEMS/rtems-docs/c-user/config/posix-api.rst

       RTEMS Workspace size calculation carried out by ``<rtems/confdefs.h>`` does not overflow an integer of type ``uintptr_t``.

+    * It shall be zero if the POSIX API is not enabled (e.g. RTEMS was built without the ``--enable-posix`` build configuration option).
+Otherwise a compile time error in the configuration file will occur.

 DESCRIPTION:
     The value of this configuration option defines the maximum number of POSIX API Queued Signals that can be concurrently active.